Bioruebe/UniExtract2/README.md

 Get the latest version [here](https://github.com/Bioruebe/UniExtract2/releases/download/v2.0.0-rc.3/UniExtractRC3.zip)

 ###### Virus alert?
 Universal Extractor does not contain any malware.
 Some anti-virus programs occasionally misdetect files inside UniExtract's program directory.
 You can be sure that this is a so-called false positive, an error - if you downloaded UniExtract from the official source at `https://github.com/Bioruebe/UniExtract2`.
+A more detailed explanation can be found [here](/docs/ANTI-MALWARE.md).
 If you encounter a false positive, please report it [here](https://github.com/Bioruebe/UniExtract2/issues/78).

 ###### 'Windows protected your PC'?